xfbs/tmux-rs/README.md

 something in client -> tty struct concrete opaque struct in struct causing field offset into adjacent struct be incorrect

-impl for_each tree and rb to use std::iterator

 # TODO
 - review cmd_rotate_window.rs cmd_rotate_window_exec tailq_foreach calls